boltops-tools/lono/docs/_docs/nested-stacks.md

 DomainName=stack.local
 ```

-Note you might want to put any inline parameter values in the parent template after the `template_params` loop so it is immediately clear from looking at the one file the final values parameters being passed into the child template.
+Note you might want to put inline parameter values in the parent template at the bottom after the `template_params` loop, so it is  clear what the final values parameters being passed into the child template are.

 <a id="prev" class="btn btn-basic" href="{% link _docs/starter-templates.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/organizing-lono.md %}">Next Step</a>